-Research conducted in 2019 found that 29% of employees are disengaged at work.
-This means that just less than a third of U.S. workers are putting in minimal effort, showing up for a paycheck.
+Research conducted in 2021 found that 33% of individual contributors are disengaged at work.
+This means that roughly a third of U.S. workers are putting in minimal effort, showing up for a paycheck.
 Many estimates claim this costs the U.S. economy around multiple billions in lost revenue per year.

 What’s going on?
 What’s contributing to this trend of disengagement at work?

 The 2021 Employee Engagement Report found that one of the top drivers of disengagement is a lack of communication and feedback, which makes it hard for employees to feel like they’re progressing at work.

 This finding is backed by other psychological research.
 A key component of “self-determination theory” is that humans desire competence.
 They want to grow, progress, and become better at things.
 Harvard Business School professor Teresa Amabile coined the term “The Progress Principle,” which says it’s crucial for employees to work in an environment where they feel they’re progressing.

 Combine all this research and it’s clear: Employees need opportunities to grow, develop, and show progress.

 The results of the Rebellion make a strong case for small improvements.

 Steve Kamb, CEO of Nerd Fitness, created a community called the Rebellion.
 The first rule of the group is “We don’t care where you came from, only where you’re going.”